History of SE Palmeiras: 2014 – Centennial, the start of the new Arena Era, and a return to greatness

-The year 2014 was a landmark for Palmeiras, marking both its centennial and the inauguration of Allianz Parque, the club's new arena.
+The year 2014 marked the centennial and the inauguration of Allianz Parque, the club's new arena.
 Having returned to Brazil's top football tier the previous year with a commanding Série B title, Palmeiras faced challenges in restoring its reputation, tarnished by two relegations in a short span for a club with a storied winning tradition.
 With lackluster performances in the Campeonato Paulista and Copa do Brasil, the club cycled through multiple coaches in 2014 and narrowly avoided another relegation in the Campeonato Brasileiro.
-Amid numerous centennial celebrations throughout the year, the greatest gift to Palmeiras was the opening of the long-awaited arena, which quickly became one of the club's most significant assets in its resurgence.
+Amid numerous centennial celebrations throughout the year, Palmeira opened its arena, which quickly became one of the club's most significant assets in its resurgence.

 The official inauguration of Allianz Parque took place on November 19, 2014, late in the year, during a match against Sport in the 35th round of the Brasileirão.
 The team's struggles were evident, as Palmeiras suffered a 2–0 defeat to the Pernambuco club.
 The game also made history in São Paulo football for its remarkable financial figures.
 It recorded the highest revenue ever for Palmeiras in a single football match and the largest gross revenue among matches played by major São Paulo clubs in the state capital.
 With 35,939 paying spectators, Palmeiras grossed R$4,915,885.00, with a net revenue of R$3,623,234.67.